Blue-SeaBird/JetPlusPlus/README.md

 # JetPlusPlus

 C++ REST API

-Developed at Blue SeaBird by: @Peeentaa
+Created and developed at Blue SeaBird by: @Peeentaa